ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

    Name of a file that contains settings and configurations for the :term:`NUOPC`/:term:`ESMF` main component.
 In general, users should not set this variable in their configuration file (see :ref:`note <tmpl-fn-warning>`).

 ``UFS_CONFIG_FN``: (Default: "ufs.configure")
-  Name of a template file that contains information about the various UFS components and their run sequence (ufs-weather-model: ufs.configure).
-Its default value is the name of the file that the ufs weather model expects to read in.
+   Name of a template file that contains information about the various :term:`UFS` components and their run sequence.
+In general, users should not set this variable in their configuration file (see :ref:`note <tmpl-fn-warning>`).

 ``AQM_RC_FN``: (Default: "aqm.rc")
    Name of resource file for NOAA Air Quality Model (AQM).